 NuLegacy is a Nevada-focused exploration company with exploration properties in Eureka County, Nevada, in close proximity to several multi-million ounce producing gold mines.
 NuLegacy has an experienced exploration team with several of its geologists credited with Nevada discoveries.
-Its team is focused on exploring its Red Hill property that contains the Iceberg and Avocado deposits, acquired through an earn-in arrangement with Barrick Gold Corporation ("Barrick") (refer to section "Summary of Exploration Activities").
+Its team is focused on exploring its Red Hill property that contains the Iceberg deposit and the Avocado, Serena and VIO exploration areas, acquired through an earn-in arrangement with Barrick Gold Corporation ("Barrick") (refer to section "Summary of Exploration Activities").